Dr Loch Forsyth

 - Member of Military and Emergency Services and Psychology Interest Group (APS)

-My main area of interest is currently focused on detecting deception in both organizational and forensic contexts.
+My main area of interest is currently focused on detecting deception in both organisational and forensic contexts.
 I am especially interested in identifying faking, impression management and deception at the recruitment and selection stages of the hiring process.
-I also hold interests in areas that include emotion recognition, emotion regulation and negotiation.
-In recent times I have developed an interest around nature-based recreational therapy for individuals and groups.
+I also hold interests in areas that include emotion recognition, emotion regulation and language.

 Publications (last 5 years)